HastiKabiri/HastiKabiri/README.md

 ---

-🛠️ Tech I'm learning
+ Tech I'm learning
-- Java / Kotlin
+- Python / Kotlin
 - Basic Android Development
 - Intro to AI

 ---

-✨ A bit about me
+ A bit about me
 - 📚 Always trying to learn something new
 - 🌱 Focused on improving step by step
 - 💡 Interested in building useful, real-world apps
+- ✨ I like building fun things to enjoy
 ---